Santa Barbara SC is pleased to introduce our recreation leagues:

 Age Bracketing.
-This is a grade-based league for players currently in Kindergarten through fifth grade.
-(K-5).
+This is a grade-based league for players currently in Pre-K through 6th grade.

 Ball Size.
 Size 4 balls will be used for all games in all age brackets.
 The League will supply the game ball.
 No outside balls are permitted.